 Bridging loans

 A bridging loan is a short-term financing solution that helps cover the gap between buying a new property and selling your current one.
-Bridging loans can be particularly useful if you need to secure your new home before your existing property is sold.
+Bridging loans can be particularly useful if you must secure your new home before selling your existing property.
 These loans typically have higher interest rates and shorter terms but offer the flexibility needed during the transition.

 Home equity loans

 If you have significant equity in your current home, you can use a home equity loan to finance the purchase of a larger property.
-This involves borrowing against the equity you have built up in your existing home, providing a lump sum that can be used towards the new property.
+In other words, you may borrow against the equity you have built up in your existing home, providing a lump sum for a new property.

 Refinancing your mortgage

 Refinancing your existing mortgage can provide the funds needed to upsize your property.
-By renegotiating the terms of your loan or switching to a new lender, you may be able to access additional funds for the purchase of a larger home.
+By renegotiating the terms of your loan or switching to a new lender, you may be able to access additional funds to purchase a larger home.

 Steps to successfully upsize your property